tapank/blog/content/post/2024-03-17-advice_from_kipchoge.markdown

 - A lot of endurance training keeps injuries at bay.
 - Self discipline means sacrificing passions and pleasures in order to work on your career.
+- No human is limited.
+- Believe it first before you can do it.
 - Success is a process.
 It's mantra is:
   1. Say no a lot.
   2. Set your priorities right.